Eucharistic Miracle of Lanciano

 The foregoing raises the question of how the Lanciano relics could have come into being at the time that they did.
 From a skeptical point of view, the only plausible explanation is fraud.
 That would require a fraudster to obtain human cardiac tissue and blood, fashion them into relics, and successfully introduce them into Lanciano’s devotional life in such a way that they were received as ancient and venerable.

 A significant problem for this theory is that it would have made no sense for a fraudster to use a human heart.
-Acquiring and dissecting a fresh human cadaver would have been unnecessarily difficult and risky.20 Animal flesh was easily accessible, cheap, and indistinguishable from human flesh until the early 20th century.
+Acquiring and dissecting a fresh human cadaver would have been unnecessarily difficult and risky.21 Animal flesh was easily accessible, cheap, and indistinguishable from human flesh until the early 20th century.
 Even if someone insisted on using human flesh, superficial muscle would have sufficed.
-There were no scientific means available to verify species or organ identity, nor was there a devotional tradition that required Eucharistic relics to be heart tissue.21
+There were no scientific means available to verify species or organ identity, nor was there a devotional tradition that required Eucharistic relics to be heart tissue.22

 But that isn’t the worst of it.
-Linoli pointed out that “only a very skilled hand in anatomical dissection could have managed—though not without serious difficulty—to obtain from a hollow organ a uniform and continuous ‘slice’ tangential to the surface of the organ, as is inferred from the predominantly longitudinal course of myocardial fibers, taking into account that is precisely in the superficial, mantle-like area of the heart that the bundles of fibres with a longitudinal course… are found.”22
+Linoli pointed out that “only a very skilled hand in anatomical dissection could have managed—though not without serious difficulty—to obtain from a hollow organ a uniform and continuous ‘slice’ tangential to the surface of the organ, as is inferred from the predominantly longitudinal course of myocardial fibers, taking into account that is precisely in the superficial, mantle-like area of the heart that the bundles of fibers with a longitudinal course… are found.”23

 3. Preservation